jackie35er/AdventOfCode22EnterpriseEdition/README.md

 Pull Requests are very appreciated.

-However it needs to be approved by at least a teammember, 2 of the 3 musketeers, my dog, 4 cats, my neighbor Günther, a McDonalds-Worker, a female CS-Student, Jesus, someone who is not a nerd, Robert C. Martin, Maya the Bee, Sebastian Kurz and Elon Musk(print version only).
+However it needs to be approved by at least a teammember, 2 of the 3 musketeers, my dog, 4 cats, my neighbor Günther, a McDonalds-Worker, a female CS-Student, Jesus, someone who is not a nerd, Robert C. Martin, the Queen, Maya the Bee, Sebastian Kurz and Elon Musk(print version only).

 ## Class Awards: